John O. Westwood: Family, learned societies and later life

-In 1839 Westwood married Eliza Richardson (d.
-1882), who accompanied him on all his archæological tours, and who assisted in making sketches and rubbings of the inscribed stones for his ‘Lapidarium Walliæ.’
+In 1839, Westwood married Eliza Richardson (d.
+1882), who accompanied him on all his archæological tours, and who assisted in making sketches and rubbings of the inscribed stones for his 'Lapidarium Walliæ.'
 Westwood was a Fellow of the Linnean Society (elected 1827) and president of the Entomological Society of London (1852–1853).
 He received the Royal Society's medal, based on recommendations from many including Darwin, in 1855 for his work on insects.
 In 1883 he was honoured in the Jubilee year of the Entomological Society as honorary life president of the society.
 He was also on the staff of the Gardener's Chronicle serving as a bridge between gardeners and entomologists.
 He was elected as a member to the American Philosophical Society in 1883.

 A fall in 1884 led to an arm injury that ended his studies.
 On 30 December 1892, not long after returning home from a convention in London, Westwood had suddenly collapsed of a cerebral haemorrhage, which left him hospitalised.
-He slipped into a coma just one day later and died on 2 January 1893.
+He slipped into a coma one day later and died on 2 January 1893.
 His funeral took place on 6 January 1893, and he was interred in St Sepulchre's Cemetery, Oxford.